vpere60/refactoring-legacy-php/README.md

 # Refactoring Legacy PHP

-### The purpose of this repository is to demonstrate how to refactory a legacy PHP codebase.
+### The purpose of this repository is to demonstrate how to refactor a legacy PHP codebase.

 Each branch will demonstrate one of the steps.